When it comes to insulating your home, you have several material options to choose from.

 It’s a technique used by some insulation contractors where a flash of closed cell spray foam at 1- to 2-inches is applied in an effort to create an air seal and then puts fiberglass batts over it.
 It’s typically done in exterior walls during a remodel, addition, or when building a new home.

-The theory behind this technique is that the later of closed cell spray foam gives the home an air seal and then the fiberglass adds the R-Value to get to the prescriptive code.
+The theory behind this technique is that the layer of closed cell spray foam gives the home an air seal and then the fiberglass adds the R-Value to get to the prescriptive code.

 With most closed cell spray foam insulations, you need a minimum of 2-inches to create an air seal.
 There are some manufacturers that require up to 3-inches to create an air seal.